intel-analytics/ipex-llm/ppml/docs/examples.md

 <details><summary>This example shows how to run trusted Spark XGBoost Regressor.</summary>

 First, make sure that `Boston_Housing.csv` is under `work/data` directory or the same path in the `start-spark-local-xgboost-regressor-sgx.sh`.
-Replace the value of `RABIT_TRACKER_IP` with your own IP address in the script.

 Run the script to run trusted Spark XGBoost Regressor and it would take some time to show the final results: